 It amazed me how quickly things turned around when I finally realized where and what the problem was.
 Following God is not a part time, when you feel like it thing.
 It has to be a 24/7 experience or your only fooling yourself.
 I have seen the Lord open doors and take care of things.
 In Malachi 3: 9-11God makes it clear if you follow the Lord in the way he says, he will open the windows of heaven and pour out a blessing you can’t contain.
 I truly believe that and can show it from my own life.

-I have a free book of some of my experiences in life.
 Ten years ago yesterday I had a heart attack.
 It is in my 6/23/2016 post.
 Just scroll down to where it says TESTIMONY in big letters and you will see why I know it is not all about money.
 Even after I had to quit driving and had no income God did not come up short.
-I had the heart attack January 22nd of 2004 and did not get my first disability check till August.
+I had the heart attack on 22nd of January 2004 and did not get my first disability check till August.
 I had no savings and no money in the bank.
 Yet I never missed a payment or was late on a bill during that whole six month period.

 This all came to mind yesterday the 10th anniversary of my heart attack as I attended the service for one of my church brothers who left that church and went off to pastor another church.
 A mutual friend ours who passed away several years ago asked me one time if I had a retirement plan.
 I told him that I didn’t.
 I also had no insurance other than that provided by my wife’s employer.
 He said aren’t you concerned about how you will survive in retirement.
 My answer to him was what I truly believed at that time.
 “The Good Lord got me this far, I believe he will get me home.
 It is in his hands.”
 My friend, whose funeral I was at yesterday agreed with me and he lived it till the end.
 There were four of us in that conversation and I am the only one of us left alive.